FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

     -   Yelp (N/A)
 15. [Fullstack Academy](https://www.fullstackacademy.com/) (New York
     City)
-    -   There’s a good chance I’ll be heading here for the summer - huzzah! :D
+    -   There's a good chance I'll be heading here for the summer - huzzah! :D
     -   You can hear more about my experience [here]{}.
     -   Course Report ([15